julzaza/wildwitchherbs/_posts/2025-07-18-emotional-healing-herbs.md

 **Healing Tip:** Infused in oil or tea to ease seasonal sadness.
 Not to be mixed with SSRIs.

+Here is a more detailed post on [How to Make St. John's Wort Moon Water for Grief and Mourning](/st-johns-wort-moon-water/) if you'd like to dive deeper into this powerful herb.

 ---

 ## ✦ 3. **Passionflower (_Passiflora incarnata_)**